+Top 10 Most Cruel Foods in China | China Whisper

 Top 10 Most Cruel Foods in China

-Today. people in most regions of China are eating “normal” food.
+Today, people in most regions of China are eating “normal” food.
 However, lots of of “cruel” dishes can still be found in some regions and all these dishes involve the torture of animals.
-The level of its cruelty may shock you greatly and these 10 astonishing dishes are as follows:
+The level of its cruelty may shock you greatly and these 10 astonishing live animal dishes are as follows:

 No. 1 Monkey Brain